AndrewStaus/ML-Genetic-Breakout/README.md

   <ul>
   <li><b>Fitness:</b> Score^2.
 Using an exponential function for fitness causes agents that perform slightly better to have a much larger probability in selected than their close competitors.
 This helps keep the agent pool healthy</li>
   <li><b>Muration Rate:</b> 25% of the weights and biases will be altered on an agent during the mutation step</li>
-  <li><b>Mutation Scale:</b> 0.10, this will cause a relatively small change to occur  on the weights and biases that are chosen randomly for mutation</li>
+  <li><b>Mutation Scale:</b> 0.10 will cause a relatively small change to occur  on the weights and biases that are chosen randomly for mutation</li>
   </ul>